 In order to meet State and Federal Requirements it is necessary to chemically treat the water pumped from the ground.
 All the wells add sodium hydroxide to reduce the acidity of the water in order to minimize lead and copper leaching out of plumbing in homes.
 Fluoride is also added to the water at all well sites.
 Some of the wells require additional chemicals to reduce or sequester the iron and manganese that is naturally occurring.
 Sodium hexametaphosphate is used to accomplish this task and minimize brown water complaints.
 The Evergreen Wells require green sand filtration because of the high concentration of iron and manganese (see picture).
-In this process sodium hydroxide, potassium permanganate and sodium hypochlorite are injected into the water and then filtered
+In this process sodium hydroxide, potassium permanganate and sodium hypochlorite are injected into the water and then filtered through the green sand.
+Below is a chart showing the chemicals utilized at each well site.

-Treatment Source Mill- brook Well Partridge Well Depot Well Lake Shore Well Tremont 1 & 2 Evergreen 1 & 2 Mayflower 1 & 2 Damon 1 & 2 pH Adjustment for Corro- sion Control X X X X X X X X Chlorine for Disinfection X x х X Filtration for Removal of Iron and Manganese x Sequestration to Reduce Iron Precipitation X x X Fluoridation to Promote Health Teeth X X x x X х X X
+Treatment Source Millbroo k Well Partridge Well Depot Well Lake Shore Well Tremont 1 & 2 Evergreen 1 & 2 Mayflower 1 & 2 Damon 1 & 2 pH Adjustment for Corro- sion Control x X X X X X X X Chlorine for Disinfection X X X X Filtration for Removal of Iron and Manganese X Sequestration to Reduce Iron Precipitation X X X Fluoridation to Promote Health Teeth X X X Х X Х X X